SEN Service and FAQs from the SEND Code of Practice

 Doncaster Local Authority (LA) funds a range of specialist services from its High Needs Block budget to meet the needs of children with Special Educational Needs (SEN).

 These services are available whether or not a child has an Education, Health and Care Plan (EHCP).
 All services work in close partnership with families and other agencies including health and social care.

-• Specialist teachers and other key workers provide support for pre-school children with SEN. This includes the Portage Service for children in the home and the Pre-Inclusion Team for children in pre-school settings.
+- Specialist teachers and other key workers provide support for early years children with SEN. This includes the Portage Service for children in the home and the Early Years Inclusion Team for children in early years settings.

 Updated - 4th April 2016

 What if a child has significant and complex SEN and needs extra resources?

 If a child is assessed by the Local Authority as requiring more resources than the education setting can reasonably provide, the Authority may allocate additional funding from its High Needs Block, part of the Dedicated Schools Grant.
 Since April 2013, Doncaster has used a banding system for allocating High Needs funding attached to a Statement.

 The banding system and the SEN Descriptors were reviewed through consultation with schools in April 2015 to reflect the SEND Reforms and allow for more flexibility if a Personal Budget is agreed as part of an EHCP.

 Table 1- Funding Bands for Mainstream Settings where a Statement of SEN is still in place or a first final EHCP was issued prior to April 2015.

 (above £10k for SEN and Alternative Provision)